Strafford, New Hampshire: History

 The Austin Academy once stood in the center of Strafford village.
 George Cate, (Note: George N. Cate was born in Wolfeboro, New Hampshire, and lived for many years in Marlborough, Massachusetts—he was described as a builder, lumber dealer, and former bank trustee at the time of his death in 1901, aged 76.) a wealthy shoe manufacturer, visited the school at the request of its principal Alvin E. Thomas and was so impressed with the school that he left at his death $200,000 (Note: Shortly after his death, Cate's donation was reported as $20,000 with the remainder of his estate to go to the academy after the death of his widow.) on the condition that his name be added to that of Mr. Austin.
 After his death, the hundred-acre farm of George Washington Foss was purchased, and soon a beautiful new building, designed by well-known New Hampshire architect J. Edward Richardson, sat on the hill with the name on its façade, "Austin-Cate Academy - 1903".
 The property has been purchased by the state for a National Guard training center.
 The Foss farmhouse that was used as a dormitory burned in 1961 and was replaced with a one-story dormitory.
 The main building had burned in the early 1930s and was replaced with the brick building, also designed by Richardson, that is there now.

 Geography

 According to the United States Census Bureau, the town has a total area of 132.7 sqkm, of which 127.0 sqkm are land and 5.7 sqkm are water, comprising 4.27% of the town.
 Bow Lake covers 1160 acre in the southern part of town.
 Strafford is drained by the Isinglass River and its tributary the Berrys River, and by the Big River.
 The Isinglass River flows east to the Cocheco River in Dover and is part of the Piscataqua River watershed, while the Big River flows west to the Suncook River in Barnstead and is part of the Merrimack River watershed.

 The Blue Hills Range divides the town in half, running southwest to northeast.
 Parker Mountain, the highest point in the range and in Strafford, rises to 1420 ft above sea level.
+It is the most prominent peak in Strafford County.